drfleming0227/Redfish-Tools/csdl-to-json-convertor/README.md

     * In the form, `<name>.v<X>_<Y>_<Z>`.
 * References to another CSDL file assume that its JSON Schema file is in the same folder.

-## Processing

-To process CSDL files, the CSDL-to-JSON converter:
+### To process CSDL files, the CSDL-to-JSON converter

 1. Locates the `Resource_v1.xml` schema to cache base definition properties that all resources use.